-How Closing Credit Cards Affect Your Credit Score
+How Closing Credit Cards Affects Your Credit Score

 Part of managing credit cards involves making important and sometimes tough decisions about closing them.
 Before you pick up the phone to call your credit card company to close your credit card for good, take some time to learn what will happen to your credit score if you close the card.